RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

 where the amplitude $A = 2.0$, frequency $f = 20\,\textrm{Hz}$, phase shift $\phi = \pi/4$, and offset $O = 0.5$.

-\item {Reset stage: } The target object has been retrieved, so the robot arm will return the end effector to its initial position. \end{enumerate} The control execution module utilizes position-based control for both arm and finger joints.
+\textbf{Reset stage:} The target object has been retrieved, so the robot arm will return the end effector to its initial position.

+The control execution module utilizes position-based control for both arm and finger joints.
 Adaptive damping parameters are applied to ensure stable motion, while joint limits are strictly enforced throughout the execution process: $q_{\textrm{min}} \leq q \leq q_{\textrm{max}}$.